photkosee/blackpeach/README.md

 > You can visit the current version of the site [here](https://blackpeach.vercel.app/), deployed on Vercel.

-A full stack E-Commerce platform showcasing music and accessories of a k-pop group <br/>
+An E-Commerce platform showcasing music and accessories of a k-pop group <br/>

 ## Background